 In the crypto sphere, each day brings with it a promise of a better tomorrow.
 Each day, new cryptocurrencies emerge, old ones die, and investors either make or lose money.

-At the end of the day, cryptocurrencies have clearly illustrated how blockchain technology can fundamentally disrupt most current financial systems, as well as industries such as healthcare, real estate, politics, law, charity, and education.
+At the end of the day, cryptocurrencies have illustrated how blockchain technology can disrupt most current financial systems, as well as industries such as healthcare, real estate, politics, law, charity, and education.